Systematic Literature Review on Open Innovation Failure

 • Interest in open innovation, business networks, and user communities

-• Familiarity with academic literature reviews and systematic review methods (preferred but not mandatory)
+• Familiarity with literature review methods is a plus (but not required)

 Description